BUPT-GAMMA/OpenHGNN/openhgnn/output/HetGNN/README.md

 python main.py -m HetGNN -t node_classification -d academic4HetGNN -g 0
 ```

-If you do not have gpu, set -gpu -1.
+If you do not have gpu, set -g -1.

 ## Performance